Annual hunt goes ahead as Scottish Greens renew call for outright ban

 In response to the annual event, Scottish Greens spokesperson Mark Ruskell MSP called again for an outright ban on hunts in Scotland.

-He said the Monday Lanark and Renfrewshire hunt should “must be the last”.
+He said the Monday Lanark and Renfrewshire hunt “must be the last”.

 “While the killing of foxes for sport using hunting dogs was meant to have been banned in 2002, the reality is that loopholes in the law mean that little has changed,” he said.